RasaHQ/rasa/docs/server.rst

 rather connect to it from your backend over a private connection (e.g. between docker containers).

-Nevertheless, there is build in token authentication.
+Nevertheless, there is built in token authentication.
 If you specify a token when starting the server, that token needs to be passed with every request:

 .. code-block:: bash